 Julian Hellenism affirms that ritual practice serves to animate prayer, as without sacrifice to bring life to the words, they are merely words, and without prayer, sacrifice is merely empty expidenture.
 However, with both those words are animated and become live words.

-Holy texts include the writings of Julian the Philosopher, most notably the two orations “Hymn to King Helios” and “Hymn to the Mother of the Gods.”
-Further, the writings of the divine Iamblichus, Plato, Aristotle, Pythagoras, Sallustius, Homer, Hesiod, Julian the Chaldean and his son Julian the Theurgist, and many others are considered sacred and important.
+Wisdom literature include the writings of Julian the Philosopher, most notably the two orations “Hymn to King Helios” and “Hymn to the Mother of the Gods,” along with the writings of the divine Iamblichus, Plato, Aristotle, Pythagoras, Sallustius, Homer, Hesiod, Julian the Chaldean and his son Julian the Theurgist, and many others.

 There are three primary principles in Julian Hellenism declared by the divine Julian in his Letter to a Priest, and they are: